Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 Be a close pal.
 List their strengths, talents, and interests.
 Then, use the career listed previously to evaluate their career opportunity.

-Your kids can be a musician, music therapist or even take pre-recorded classes on YouTube.
+Your kids can be a musician, music therapists, or even take pre-recorded classes on YouTube.

 There are lots of social media roles that they could take up.
-Other areas of interest could also include cake decorating, inventor arts, craft, tailor, jewelry maker, beautician, designer, sports career, and dancing.
+Other areas of interest could also include cake decorating, inventor arts, crafts, tailors, jewelry making, beautician, design, sports career, and dancing.